Reasonable person: History

 The "reasonable man" appeared in Richard Hooker's defence of conservatism in religion, the Laws of Ecclesiastical Polity (1594-7), where he preferred Papists to Turks and accepted the opinions of religious experts when there was no reason to dissent.

 In 1835, Adolphe Quetelet detailed the characteristics of l'homme moyen (French, "average man").
 His work is translated into English several ways.
 As a result, some authors pick "average man", "common man", "reasonable man", or stick to the original "l'homme moyen".
 Quetelet was a Belgian astronomer, mathematician, statistician and sociologist.
 He documented the physical characteristics of man on a statistical basis and discussed man's motivations when acting in society.

 Two years later, the "reasonable person" made his first appearance in the English case of Vaughan v.
 Menlove (1837).
 In Menlove, the defendant had stacked hay on his rental property in a manner prone to spontaneous ignition.
 After he had been repeatedly warned over the course of five weeks, the hay ignited and burned the defendant's barns and stable and then spread to the landlord's two cottages on the adjacent property.
 Menlove's attorney admitted his client's "misfortune of not possessing the highest order of intelligence," arguing that negligence should only be found if the jury decided Menlove had not acted with "bona fide [and] to the best of his [own] judgment."

 The Menlove court disagreed, reasoning that such a standard would be too subjective, instead preferring to set an objective standard for adjudicating cases:

 English courts upheld the standard again nearly 20 years later in Blyth v.
-Company Proprietors of the Birmingham Water Works, holding:
+Company Proprietors of the Birmingham Water Works.
+In the case, Sir Edward Hall Alderson held:

 Rationale

-American jurist Oliver Wendell Holmes, Jr. explained the theory behind the reasonable person standard as stemming from the impossibility of "measuring a man's powers and limitations."
+American jurist Oliver Wendell Holmes Jr. explained the theory behind the reasonable person standard as stemming from the impossibility of "measuring a man's powers and limitations."
 Individual, personal quirks inadvertently injuring the persons or property of others are no less damaging than intentional acts.
 For society to function, "a certain average of conduct, a sacrifice of individual peculiarities going beyond a certain point, is necessary to the general welfare."
 Thus, a reasonable application of the law is sought, compatible with planning, working, or getting along with others.
 As such, "his neighbors accordingly require him, at his proper peril, to come up to their standard, and the courts which they establish decline to take his personal equation into account."
 He heralded the reasonable person as a legal fiction whose care conduct under any common set of facts, is chosen—or "learned" permitting there is a compelling consensus of public opinion—by the courts.

-The reasonable person standard is by no means democratic in its scope; it is, contrary to popular conception, intentionally distinct from that of the "average person," who is not necessarily guaranteed to always be reasonable.
+The reasonable person standard, contrary to popular conception, is intentionally distinct from that of the "average person," who is not necessarily guaranteed to always be reasonable.
 The reasonable person will weigh all of the following factors before acting: